SOwOphie/wsedit/README.md

 * `wsedit` may be a bit on the slow side on older systems.
 Use `-b` to disable background rendering, which remedies this for the most part.

-* `wsedit` is currently designed for dark, but not completely black terminals.
-  Support for bright colour schemes is coming some time in the near future.
-  Since the background won't be rendering on black terminals anytime soon, set `-b` to disable it and save some performance.

 * `wsedit` crashes violently (devastating your terminal in the process, use `reset` to get it back to normal) when opening a binary file.
 I will fix this as soon as I think of a good way to: